electron/electron/docs/api/menu-item.md

 * `window` - The submenu is a "Window" menu
 * `help` - The submenu is a "Help" menu
 * `services` - The submenu is a "Services" menu
+* `openrecent` - The submenu is a "Open Recent" menu

 When specifying a `role` on macOS, `label` and `accelerator` are the only options that will affect the menu item.
 All other options will be ignored.